Friday

 Now What?

 "Using What you've learned."
-Walter will present a selection of of important real-world scenarios whereby you will be applying the new information you have learned and which we have been discussing.
+A selection of of important real-world scenarios will be shown whereby you will be applying the new information you have learned and which we have been discussing.
 These are real, in-flight issues which have been brought to us by pilots for the answer to "Uhh, what just happened?"
 Some events you will have seen before in your own airplane and possibly not recognized them; others you will hope you will never see.
 There's nothing quite like having previously seen a problem in helping you deal with it when it happens to you.

 Fried Valves

 "The Unabashed Truth about Valves."
-John takes on all the mystery about valve problems and explains the real source of the problems.
+We take on all the mystery about valve problems and explains the real source of the problems.
 You will see bad valves and examine the causes of the failure.
 You will also learn what the pilot can do (and can't do) to affect the health of his engine's valve train.

 Engine Management 301

-"Putting it all Together" The entire teaching staff presents a summary of how to apply what you've learned and what is possible in the near future where electronic ignitions systems are concerned and how we can deal with the future loss of 100LL.
+"Putting it all Together” A summary of how to apply what you've learned is a fun way to wrap up the weekend.
 We will discuss how to read a POH and which information is accurate and which is misleading.
 You will learn which parts of the POH are trustworthy and which may have been market-driven and how to decide which recommendations to follow in the event that your POH has conflicting information within it.

 A comprehensive package of reference materials is provided to each student.